baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 | alphap1_gammap5_epsp1  | 0.10  | 0.50  | 0.10    | 67%            |
 | alphap25_gammap9_epsp1 | 0.25  | 0.90  | 0.10    | 59%            |
 | alphap1_gammap9_epsp5  | 0.10  | 0.90  | 0.50    | 59%            |

+- Success rate is measured as successes/round
+- The best success rates (78%, 76%) corresponds to:
+    + [alpha: 0.10, gamma: 0.90, epsilon: 0.10 ]
+    + [alpha: 0.5, gamma: 0.90, epsilon: 0.10]
+- The remaining conditions are 10 - 19% lower than the top conditions.

 #### Success Count